Recreation Master Plan

-To help in the development of the Master Plan, residents and community organizations were asked to share their thoughts earlier in 2016.
+To help in the development of the Master Plan, residents and community organizations were asked to share their thoughts in late-2016, early-2017.
 The community responded strongly to our request for assistance:

 - Over 1,300 responses were collected in an online survey;